I’m Tom. I’m here to capture how your wedding felt, not just how it looked.

 Beyond the Camera

-When I’m not documenting wedding stories in Suffolk, Essex, or Norfolk, or around Spain, you’ll likely find me photographing on the streets, trying to learn how to make my own clothes, book-binding, wood-working, or collecting rocks (the list could go on…).
-I believe that a great photographer isn’t just someone who knows their gear, but someone you actually enjoy having around on your most important day.
+When I’m not documenting wedding stories in Suffolk, Essex, or Norfolk, or around Spain, you’ll likely find me photographing on the streets, trying to learn how to make my own clothes (I am not good at it!), book-binding, wood-working, collecting rocks, or investigating the post-AGI future (the list could go on…).
+I believe that a great photographer isn’t just someone who knows their gear but someone you actually enjoy having around on your most important day - a real person.